gemfire/gemfire-developer-website/content/blog/spring-cloud-data-flow-gemfire/index.md

-The release of [Spring Cloud Data Flow for GemFire](https://github.com/gemfire/spring-cloud-data-flow-for-vmware-gemfire) and [Spring Integration for GemFire](https://github.com/gemfire/spring-integration-for-vmware-gemfire), marks another milestone for [VMware GemFire](https://tanzu.vmware.com/gemfire) integration with the [Spring](https://spring.io/) ecosystem.
-Joining the already existing projects, [Spring Data for GemFire](https://github.com/gemfire/spring-data-for-vmware-gemfire), [Spring Session for GemFire](https://github.com/gemfire/spring-session-for-vmware-gemfire) and [Spring Boot for GemFire](https://github.com/gemfire/spring-boot-for-vmware-gemfire), to provide seamless integration of GemFire with Spring.
+The release of [Spring Cloud Data Flow for GemFire](https://github.com/gemfire/spring-cloud-data-flow-for-vmware-gemfire) and [Spring Integration for GemFire](https://github.com/gemfire/spring-integration-for-vmware-gemfire) marks another milestone for [VMware GemFire's](https://tanzu.vmware.com/gemfire) integration with the [Spring](https://spring.io/) ecosystem.
+Joining the existing projects, [Spring Data for GemFire](https://github.com/gemfire/spring-data-for-vmware-gemfire), [Spring Session for GemFire](https://github.com/gemfire/spring-session-for-vmware-gemfire), and [Spring Boot for GemFire](https://github.com/gemfire/spring-boot-for-vmware-gemfire), to provide seamless integration of GemFire with Spring.

 In this blog a quick overview of [Spring Cloud DataFlow](https://spring.io/projects/spring-cloud-dataflow) (SCDF) and [Spring Cloud Stream Applications](https://spring.io/projects/spring-cloud-stream-applications) are provided, followed by simple examples for Spring Cloud Data Flow for GemFire and how they can be used.
 For further information about Spring Cloud Data Flow or Spring Cloud Stream Applications, follow the links provided.